Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: An overview of Federated Learning in Edge Computing

 \subsubsection{Communication efficiency}

-There are two ways to increase communication efficiency: either by reducing the number of communication rounds or by requiring fewer data to be transmitted per communication round.
+To improve communication efficiency, one popular approach is to either reduce the number of communication rounds or to require fewer data to be transmitted per communication round \cite{konevcny2016federated}.
 Depending on the infrastructure of computing, by selecting an appropriate topology design, communication efficiency can also be optimized.
 Generally, the star topology network design ensures the least amount of communication with the central server since all devices are directly connected to it.
 In tree topologies, intermediate edge servers are usually involved, and devices can benefit from fast and efficient communication with edge devices at a low cost.
 For fully meshed topologies, communication usually takes place in a P2P or D2D manner, and direct communication between the devices is generally quite efficient.
 Furthermore, hybrid topologies are emerging, which combine the common topology with the strengths of each to produce a more dynamic system.

 The aforementioned challenges in FL can be tackled in parallel.
 For instance, some personalized FL algorithms \cite{t2020personalized, li2021ditto}, which share only partial model parameters, can tackle user heterogeneity while achieving high communication efficiency.